 What should a product roadmap look like?
 Given the right software application, one designed specifically for developing roadmaps, most product managers would opt to create a high-level, visual product roadmap that engages an audience in a meeting.
-Our Product Roadmap Survey revealed that one of the primary complaints product managers have about the roadmaps they typically develop is that “they are not visually compelling.”
+Our annual survey of product professionals revealed that one of the primary complaints product managers have about the roadmaps they typically develop is that “they are not visually compelling.”

 Two Reasons Visual Roadmaps are Effective